 Guiding the Servant

-Paul's letters to Timothy, Titus, AND Philemon offer practical instructions to Christian leaders and workers.
-Written by the apostle well-schooled in debate and persuasion, the inspired words of these theologically rich and practically viable epistles provide godly wisdom to churches across the ages in the administration and direction of the Lord's work, by faithfully applying God's timeless truth recorded in these small yet powerful books.
+Paul's letters TO Timothy, Titus, and Philemon, offer practical instructions to Christian leaders and workers.
+Written by the apostle well-schooled in debate and persuasion, the inspired words of those theologically rich and practically viable epistles provide godly wisdom to churches of all ages in the administration and direction of the Lord's work, by faithfully applying God's timeless truth recorded in these small yet powerful books.

 "The PCF Commentary Series is an invaluable tool.
 It gives a fresh perspective on what the bible tells God's people, with practical instructions for pastors,teachers, and church leaders.

 1:1 From Paul, an apostle of Christ Jesus by the command of God our Savior and Christ Jesus our confidence.